Ereiarrus/ComplementsBotPy/README.md

 - !disabledefaultcomplements - I will not complement people using the default complements
 - !enabledefaultcomplements - I will complement people using the default; this is the default

-- !ignorebots - ignores users whose name ends in 'bot' for random complement;
-  this is the case by default
+- !ignorebots - ignores users whose name ends in 'bot' for random complement (they can still be manually complemented using the !complement command if command complements are enabled (!enablecmdcomplement)); this is the case by default
 - !unignorebots - undo ignorebots; by default, bots are ignored.

 ### Unimplemented commands